-The severity of the reaction also depends on the amount of time the drugs have been in your system as well as some pre-existing medical conditions or allergies.
+The severity of the reaction will depend on the amount of time the drugs have been in your system, as well as some pre-existing medical conditions or allergies.

 Anti-Epileptic or Anti-Seizure Drugs and CBD

-Drugs used to treat epilepsy and seizures mixed with cannabidiol can lead to severe consequences as a result of these medications interacting with marijuana.
+We start CBD oil drug interactions talk with drugs used to treat epilepsy and seizures.
+Mixed with cannabidiol, they can lead to severe consequences due to these medications interacting with marijuana.

-Valproic acid could cause serious, even life-threatening liver damage, usually within the first six months of therapy.
-This medication also has some serious CBD hemp oil drug interactions.
-The combined use of this medication and cannabinoid oil could increase the risk of liver damage.
+Valproic acid could cause severe, even life-threatening liver damage, usually within the first six months of therapy.
+This medication also has some intense CBD hemp oil drug interactions.
+The combined use of valproate and cannabinoid oil could increase the risk of liver damage.

 Eslicarbazepine can lead to moderate drug interactions with CBD.
-Cannabidiol use could slow down the metabolism of eslicarbazepine in the body and thus increase the potency of the drug in the system, but only by a small degree.
+Cannabidiol use could slow down the metabolism of eslicarbazepine in the body and thus increase the drug potency in the system, but only by a small degree.

 CBD also has a similar effect on topiramate (Topamax) and zonisamide, which are used to treat epilepsy.
-The former is also said to increase some CBD oil effects, like stress reduction.
+Likewise, the former is also said to increase some CBD oil effects, like stress reduction.
 It could also enhance some CBD oil side effects, such as drowsiness and sleepiness.